Chapter 29 : Frustration and Forgiveness

 The castle was quiet without Harry, Ron, Ginny, and Theo.
 Hermione spent the next two days studying alone in the Heads’ Dormitory.
 She was finding it hard to concentrate, though.
 Frequently, her gaze would slide away from her textbooks to focus instead on staring out the window at the sprawling grounds as she wondered what was happening at the Burrow.
 She would never admit it to Harry and Ron, but she felt left out being so far away from them.

 Right now, her friends were relaxing at the Weasley family home while she was alone at Hogwarts.
 Very few students had stayed for the Easter holiday.
 After the train had departed, Hermione had spoken to Professor McGonagall about anything she could help with during the next two weeks.
-The Headmistress was appreciative of her enthusiasm, but kindly told Hermione that there wasn’t much to be done.
-The suspected Death Eaters at Hogwarts had gone home for the holiday and now all Hermione should do was focus on her studies.
+The headmistress was appreciative of her enthusiasm, but kindly told Hermione that there wasn’t much to be done.
+The suspected Death Eaters at Hogwarts had gone home for the holiday, and now all Hermione should do was focus on her studies.

-She didn’t say it aloud, but Hermione had felt patronized by the Headmistress’s reassurances.
+She didn’t say it aloud, but Hermione had felt patronized by the headmistress’s reassurances.
 Don’t worry about things, Hermione, she thought bitterly.
 The adults have it taken care of, Hermione.
 She sighed.
 She was finally beginning to understand how Harry felt when no one would listen to him about his suspicions throughout the years.
 It was like everyone was telling her to stop being silly and go back to the things she was “supposed” to be doing, like she was just a child and everyone else knew better than her.
 It was a terrible feeling.

 She hated being alone at Hogwarts.
 While she knew she could spend her time studying, it wasn’t what she wanted to be doing.
 For the first time in a long time, Hermione didn’t even want to open her books.
-She had incomplete study schedules and half-written essays strewn across the tables in the common room, but she didn’t want to finish anything.
+She had incomplete study schedules and half-written essays strewn across the tables in her common room, but she didn’t want to finish anything.
 Part of her wished she hadn’t been so noble as to stay at school when Draco was clearly not speaking to her.
 The larger part of her simply felt lonely.

 You chose this, Hermione, she scolded herself late on Monday afternoon, the third day after her friends had left for the holiday.
 You wanted to stay behind.
 It’s no one’s fault but your own.